 Getting the correct dose at first is a trial-and-error process.
 Most doctors start you with the lowest amount and add medication if needed.
 They may also try a combination of medicines.
 If you have tried multiple variations of medication combinations, and nothing has worked to improve your symptoms, you may want to consider advanced treatments using ketamine.

 Ketamine for Treatment-Resistant Depression

 If your psychiatrist qualifies you for ketamine therapy, treatments will be given at the mental health center under clinical supervision and monitoring.
 Ketamine is an illegal drug when used recreationally.
-In a clinical setting, ketamine is providing many people relief from depression.
+In a clinical setting, ketamine provides many people relief from depression.

 Ketamine is considered a hallucinogen.
-It works on the happy chemicals in your brain, including dopamine that gives you a feeling of reward, calm, and relaxation.
+It works on the happy chemicals in your brain, including dopamine, that give you a feeling of reward, calm, and relaxation.
 When administered properly, ketamine can restructure the brain so you can have long-lasting positive effects.

-You will be given the smallest dose, either through an IV, injection, or nasal spray.
+You will be given the smallest dose through an IV, injection, or nasal spray.
 The treatment takes less than an hour, but the effects will last for weeks and months.
 Most people require several sessions within two months for maximum benefits.

 Traditional and Complementary Therapies

 You will have numerous treatment options for depression.
 Most doctors and therapists combine traditional and complementary therapies.
 Traditional methods include individual and group activities using cognitive behavioral therapy, trauma therapy, and motivational enhancement therapy.

 Complimentary treatments may include light therapy, journaling, dialectical behavioral therapy and mindfulness, and lifestyle changes.
 Ketamine-assisted therapy is a newer treatment with excellent results.
 It involves working with an individual therapist during your treatment with ketamine administered by the psychiatrist.